Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund Declares Monthly Dividend of $0.15 (NYSE:AIO)

-Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund (NYSE:AIO – Get Rating) announced a monthly dividend on Thursday, June 9th, Wall Street Journal reports.
-Stockholders of record on Thursday, August 11th will be given a dividend of 0.15 per share on Thursday, September 1st.
-This represents a $1.80 dividend on an annualized basis and a dividend yield of 10.10%.
-The ex-dividend date of this dividend is Wednesday, August 10th.
+Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund (NYSE:AIO – Get Rating) announced a monthly dividend on Friday, June 10th, Wall Street Journal reports.
+Investors of record on Monday, September 12th will be paid a dividend of 0.15 per share on Monday, October 3rd.
+This represents a $1.80 annualized dividend and a yield of 10.43%.
+The ex-dividend date is Friday, September 9th.

-A number of institutional investors and hedge funds have recently made changes to their positions in AIO.
-Stifel Financial Corp increased its stake in Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 7.3% during the 4th quarter.
-Stifel Financial Corp now owns 89,362 shares of the company’s stock worth $2,215,000 after buying an additional 6,102 shares during the period.
-NEXT Financial Group Inc increased its stake in Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 16.8% during the 4th quarter.
-NEXT Financial Group Inc now owns 7,812 shares of the company’s stock worth $194,000 after buying an additional 1,122 shares during the period.
-Parametric Portfolio Associates LLC increased its stake in Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 21.3% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 216,305 shares of the company’s stock worth $5,362,000 after buying an additional 37,921 shares during the period.
-Wells Fargo & Company MN increased its stake in Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 4.9% during the 4th quarter.
-Wells Fargo & Company MN now owns 368,926 shares of the company’s stock worth $9,146,000 after buying an additional 17,212 shares during the period.
-Finally, Moors & Cabot Inc. increased its stake in Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 10.6% during the 1st quarter.
-Moors & Cabot Inc. now owns 19,323 shares of the company’s stock worth $422,000 after buying an additional 1,855 shares during the period.
+Large investors have recently made changes to their positions in the business.
+NEXT Financial Group Inc increased its position in shares of Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 16.8% in the 4th quarter.
+NEXT Financial Group Inc now owns 7,812 shares of the company’s stock valued at $194,000 after purchasing an additional 1,122 shares during the last quarter.
+Moors & Cabot Inc. increased its position in shares of Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 10.6% in the 1st quarter.
+Moors & Cabot Inc. now owns 19,323 shares of the company’s stock valued at $422,000 after purchasing an additional 1,855 shares during the last quarter.
+Lido Advisors LLC purchased a new stake in shares of Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund in the 1st quarter valued at approximately $501,000.
+Atria Wealth Solutions Inc. purchased a new stake in shares of Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund in the 1st quarter valued at approximately $648,000.
+Finally, Stifel Financial Corp increased its position in shares of Virtus AllianzGI Artificial Intelligence & Technology Opportunities Fund by 7.3% in the 4th quarter.
+Stifel Financial Corp now owns 89,362 shares of the company’s stock valued at $2,215,000 after purchasing an additional 6,102 shares during the last quarter.

 The Fund seeks to generate a stable income stream and growth of capital by focusing on one of the most significant long-term secular growth opportunities in markets today.
 A multi-asset approach based on fundamental research is employed, dynamically allocating to attractive segments of a company’s debt and equity in order to offer an attractive risk/reward profile.